turutupa/blog/content/blog/coding-a-round-robin-tournament-aint-easy-wow.md

   combinatoric   disaster!!
 tags:
   - programming
+  - combinations
 draft: false
 ---
-*Wikipedia: A* round-robin tournament *(or* all-play-all tournament*) is a [competition](https://en.wikipedia.org/wiki/Competition "Competition") in which each [contestant](https://en.wikipedia.org/wiki/Contestant "Contestant") meets all other contestants in turn.*
+*\*\* Wikipedia: A* round-robin tournament *(or* all-play-all tournament*) is a [competition](https://en.wikipedia.org/wiki/Competition "Competition") in which each [contestant](https://en.wikipedia.org/wiki/Contestant "Contestant") meets all other contestants in turn.*

 Hey there,

 So you might think... how difficult could it be to code a round robin tournament generator?
-And I agree, for a simple case of N teams in which you want them to play once against each other... it really is not that hard.
+And I agree, for a simple case of N teams in which you want them to play once against each other, there are going to be N - 1 matches and... you get the drill, it really is not that hard.
 You can easily pick up this [wikipedia article](https://en.wikipedia.org/wiki/Round-robin_tournament) and I am sure you'll solve it in no time!

 You'll soon see how this actually gets more complicated than anticipated.

 This exercise was initially oriented towards a padel tennis doubles tournament.
 There are two modes:

 * **Switch Round Robin Tournament** - each player is paired up with each other player *once* and in extension plays *twice* against each player.
 The complexity arises when trying to find a solution that fulfils *both* conditions.
 * **Teams Round Robin Tournament** - this would be the classic Round Robin Tournament, each team plays against each team once.
-It is pretty straightforward.

-Want a challenge?
-Let's focus in the first mode then!
+It is pretty straightforward and the case mentioned at the beginning.
+We'll skip this mode for today :)

+The unexpected complexity came when trying to solve for Switch Round Robin Tournament.
+I thought I could apply the same methodology as in the Teams Round Robin Tournament but it does get way trickier than expected.
+The key to solve it is understanding how the combinatorics for each round work.

+So without further ado, let's solve the freakin brain-teaser!

 ## Switch Round Robin Tournament

 After banging my head too many times against the wall trying to solve this exercise, I came across this [awesome blog](http://www.durangobill.com/BridgeCyclicSolutions.html) explaining how the cyclic solutions work.
 In the mentioned blog he solves the problem for the [bridge card game](https://en.wikipedia.org/wiki/Contract_bridge) which interestingly applies to our case!

 In today's blog we will focus in the case of 4N players.
-We will use as example an 8 player round robin.
+More concretely, we will use as example an 8 player round robin tournament.

 `Reminder: each player is paired up once and plays twice against each other player`